Back to home

 Intellectual property

-The school retains ownership of its acoustic data and any annotations entered by its staff.
-SchoolSense retains the platform, the sensor firmware, and its methodology.
-Anonymised and aggregated measurements may be used to refine the product and to support the Australian classroom validation study.
+The school retains ownership of its acoustic data and any evidence reports generated from it.
+SchoolSense retains the sensor firmware and its methodology.
+Anonymised and aggregated measurements may be used to refine the product and to support planned Australian classroom validation work.

 Limitation of liability